Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 After this, Live Agent and Cognigy.AI should work as previously configured.

-### Where can I check what the default inbox is?
+### Where can I check what the default Inbox is?
 Does it have a special account id?

 The default Inbox is named as *default* .
 All Inboxes corresponding to a Cognigy.AI Project are named as default.